The Dark Side of Board and Train Programs: The Hidden Dangers of Rushed Training

 Frequent Tragedies: A Sobering Reality

-Just to name a few incidents from the past year, alarming footage has captured national attention.
-For example, Cypress Arrow K9 Academy showcased trainers tethering a dog and whipping it with a horse whip in a desperate attempt to yield results during a board and train session as a "last resort" and without the consent of the dogs owners.
+Just to name a few incidents, alarming cases have captured national attention in recent years.
+For example, footage from Cypress Arrow K9 Academy showed trainers tethering a dog and whipping it with a horse whip during a board and train session, described as a "last resort" and without the owners consent.

-Both of these distressing events, all occurring within the last year, underscore the urgent need for heightened awareness and scrutiny within the dog training industry.
+These distressing events, and many others, underscore the urgent need for heightened awareness and scrutiny within the dog training industry.

 Mitigating Risks: Ensuring a Safe and Effective Experience